An effective estimate for the sum of two cubes problem: Preliminaries

-Once we have the lower bound of $N_f(m)$ in theorem \ref{Main theorem}, the explicit lower bound in corollary \ref{Main result} follows from the existence of a specific elliptic curve of rank 11, which is recently given by Elkies and Rogers in \cite{c4}.
-We state this result as a proposition below.
+Once we obtain the estimate of $N_f(m)$ in Theorem \ref{Main theorem}, the explicit result in Corollary \ref{Main result} follows from the existence of a specific elliptic curve of rank 11, which was constructed by Elkies and Rogers in \cite{c4}, as stated below.